Orbit dissimilarity criteria in meteor showers: a comparative review: The DSH and functions derived from it

 \citet{Jopek_1993} analyses and critics both D-functions to try and come up with a better one.
 He notes that Drummond gives more weight to some terms than to others: specifically the term in eccentricity greatly increases when the eccentricity is small.
 He also notes that, while the $D_{SH}$ has a physical definition, the $D_D$ does not.
 The $D_H$ is therefore defined as a mix between the two other functions.

-Each of those D-functions got criticised for similar problems.
-The use of the right ascension of the ascending node can be a problem, since this parameter varies a lot from one meteor to another in a singular meteor shower \citep{Steel_al_1991}.
-This is due to the duration of some meteor showers, which can lasts several days.
-More generally, time is often directly present in those functions, through the longitude of the ascending node or the solar longitude (used in all D-functions cited in this paper, except \citealp{Neslusan_2002} and \citealp{Jopek_al_2008}).
+Each of these D-functions got criticised for similar problems.
+The use of the longitude of the ascending node can be a problem, since this parameter varies a lot from one meteor to another in a singular meteor shower \citep{Steel_al_1991}.
+This is due to the duration of some meteor showers, which can lasts several weeks.
+More generally, time is often directly present in these functions, through the longitude of the ascending node or the solar longitude (used in all D-functions cited in this paper, except \citealp{Neslusan_2002} and \citealp{Jopek_al_2008}).
 A meteor group found with a D-criterion tends to last much less than the real meteor shower underlying it, because of the use of these elements.
+One solution was proposed by \citet{Steel_al_1991} and reused in \citet{Asher_Steel_1995}: taking out from the $D_{SH}$ the two terms in function of the longitude of the ascending node.
+To our knowledge, the reliability of this was never tested, but it can seem quite radical to simply take out these terms.

-One solution, other than avoiding these parameters altogether, is to construct showers using several reference orbits that follow the evolution of the meteor shower \citep{Moorhead_2019}.
+Another solution is to construct showers using several reference orbits that follow the evolution of the meteor shower \citep{Moorhead_2019}.
 This solution is pretty straight-forward: instead of comparing meteors together, at the risk of comparing meteors at the beginning and at the end of the shower, each meteor is compared to a set of orbits that represent the evolution of the shower in time.
 Of course, this technique is interesting when we already know the meteor shower, but would not work for detecting a new one.

 Other remarks can be made on the physical aspects of these D-functions.
 The problem of orbit similarity is a four-variable problem, while all of these D-functions exist in a five-dimension space.
 This is because we are working within the framework of meteor showers, where the orbits of meteoroids all intersect the Earth, providing a constraint for the problem \citep{Valsecchi_al_1999}.
 This means the orbital elements can be linked together by the necessary close encounter of meteoroids with the Earth.
 Similarly, the observational errors of each orbital element are also related \citep{Jenniskens_2008}.